insight-creative/Knope/content/_index.md

 testimonials:
   - testimonial: Extremely helpful with routine maintenance and responsive to help calls.
 I will always use Knope Heating and Air Conditioning for my commercial needs.
     author: Lisa W.
   - testimonial: I called the emergency line at 4:30 am.
-By 8:30 am, I had an answer that a potentially a major cost ended up being a minor fix.
+By 8:30 am, I had an answer that a potentially major cost ended up being a minor fix.
 Great expedited response!
     author: Jeff M.
   - testimonial: Knope is the go-to place for anything heating and cooling.
 Always fast, efficient, and most of all, friendly service!
     author: Michael Kamke